Imtiyaj5791/DevOps-Journey/Important/Linux.md

 Linux is an open-source operating system.

-I have around 5 years of experience in Linux and AWS support.
-In my environment, I support Linux production servers.
+I have around 5 years of core experience in Linux Administration and Production Support.
+In my current environment, I am responsible for maintaining the health, performance, and 99.9% uptime of our production servers

 My day-to-day Linux activities include: